KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/jumblr.md

 Nevertheless, there are privacy advocates in the cryptocurrency industry who maintain a degree of suspicion over any project that requires an element of human trust.
 This suspicion extends to the Zcash parameters.
 These observers continually scrutinize the Zcash project, searching for more and more processes by which the creation ceremony could have failed.
 Yet, while various theories have been put forth, no actual failure in the Zcash parameters has been discovered.

-In adopting the Zcash parameters, we receive frequent questions regarding how they affect the Komodo coin.
+In adopting the Zcash parameters, we receive frequent questions regarding how they affect Komodo-based currency.
 The answer is that the privacy in the Komodo ecosystem is permanent, regardless of any potential fault by the Zcash team.
 Furthermore, we can adopt any updates the Zcash team releases to the parameters.

-In the unlikely event that someone was able to retain a complete copy of the master key, the only power the holder would have, would be the ability to create new private money in our system.
-This holder could then trade that for transparent, spendable money.
-This could negatively impact the Komodo coin, and we would be required to adapt our platform.
+In the unlikely event that someone was able to retain a complete copy of the master key, the only power the holder would have, would be the ability to create new private money in the currency of any Smart Chains utilizing zero-knowledge transactions.

+This holder could then shift that value into transparent, spendable money.
+This could negatively impact any affected Smart Chain's local community, and we would be required to adapt our platform.
 If a fault in the Zcash parameters were to be discovered, the Komodo team has various contingency methods at our disposal to remove the Zcash parameters and replace them with a new set of parameters.

 Though in Komodo we do not see this as a realistic threat, we nevertheless include the information here in our white paper to provide complete transparency for any user who seeks to invest their resources in the Komodo project.